 Compared to international students seeking a German university degree, it is striking that a higher percentage of visiting and exchange students come from Western, Central and South Eastern Europe.
 At the same time, they are much less likely to come from the regions of Asia and Pacific, North Africa and Middle East or Sub-Saharan Africa.
 Even when allowing for the developments brought about by the pandemic, the findings attest to the success of European higher education policy in fostering the European Higher Education Area and the Erasmus programme.
 The associated funding and support structures have been instrumental, not just in generating a keen interest in temporary mobility in Europe, but also in ensuring that students were able to take advantage of it, even during the pandemic.
-Given the regional background of the students involved, however, it is more difficult, especially from North Africa and Middle East for students from countries with lower average incomes, to undertake temporary study visits in Germany without this support and aid in the form of well-funded programmes.
+Given the regional background of the students involved, however, it is more difficult, especially for students from countries with lower average incomes, to undertake temporary study visits in Germany without this support and aid in the form of well-funded programmes.
 Naturally, this applies above all to temporary visits during the pandemic.
 Apart from the time-consuming organisational challenges of arranging a visit with no structural framework, the greatest challenge generally faced by these students is affording the costs of living and studying without financial support.
-Their comparatively brief visits, lasting just a few months, and often weaker German language skills
+Their comparatively brief visits, lasting just a few months, and often weaker German language skills the 2019/21 winter semester, the number of students from North Africa and Middle East on temporary study visits soared by 53% in the